Fatima Church, Kolkata: History

 On 4 August 1951, the Archbishop of Calcutta Ferdinand Perier gave permission to Jesuit Father Julian Henry (of St Teresa's parish) to acquire a piece of land for the construction of a place of worship in the area.
 Devotion to our Lady of Fatima was started by Fr Henry S.J. and the chapel was known as 'Fatima shrine'.
-Regular processions to Fatima Shrine were organized from St. Teresa’s church.
+Regular processions to Fatima Shrine were organized from St. Teresa's church.

 On 7 November 1965, two Redemptorist Fathers, G. Morgan and Daniel O’Callaghan came to Calcutta and formed the first Redemptorist Community.
 They took over the shrine and centre on 1 January 1966.
 It was canonically erected a parish on 5 January 1969.
 On 5 January 1966, Fatima Church was erected as a parish and officially handed over to the redemptorist community.

-Personnality
+Personality

 40 year old Judith D'Souza who was recently kidnapped in Afghanistan belongs to this parish.